ichlaffterlalu/advprog-lab/tutorial-10/README.md

 ## Mandatory Tasks Checklist

-- [ ] Check and Optimizing Sorting Algorithm
+- [x] Check and Optimizing Sorting Algorithm
-    - [ ] Check whether the currently used algorithm is optimal or not.
+    - [x] Check whether the currently used algorithm is optimal or not.
-    - [ ] Implement a better algorithm (if you think that the currently used algorithm is not optimal)
+    - [x] Implement a better algorithm (if you think that the currently used algorithm is not optimal)
-    - [ ] Create a test case to check whether your algorithm is successfully sort the sequence
+    - [x] Create a test case to check whether your algorithm is successfully sort the sequence
-- [ ] Check and Optimizing Searching Algorithm
+- [x] Check and Optimizing Searching Algorithm
-    - [ ] Check whether the currently used algorithm is optimal or not.
+    - [x] Check whether the currently used algorithm is optimal or not.
-    - [ ] Implement a better algorithm (if you think that the currently used algorithm is not optimal).
+    - [x] Implement a better algorithm (if you think that the currently used algorithm is not optimal).
 You may combine the process by sorting the sequence first before searching.
-    - [ ] Create a test case to check whether your algorithm is successfully search a speficic value in the sequence
+    - [x] Create a test case to check whether your algorithm is successfully search a speficic value in the sequence
-- [ ] Explain in [My Notes](#my-notes) section, whether the current benchmark
-test design is already good to measure the elapsed time of algorithm and explain why!
+- [x] Explain in [My Notes](#my-notes) section, whether the current benchmark test design is already good to measure the elapsed time of algorithm and explain why!
     - Hint: Recall how processes and threads are executed (from your OS course) and do research about how JVM runs and compiles Java code
-- [ ] Push your commits to online Git repository on your GitLab project
+- [x] Push your commits to online Git repository on your GitLab project

 ## Additional Tasks Checklist

-- [ ] Make sure there are no code style issues, both in production code and test code
+- [x] Make sure there are no code style issues, both in production code and test code
-- [ ] Refactor `convertInputFileToMatrix` to handle non-square matrix input
+- [x] Refactor `convertInputFileToMatrix` to handle non-square matrix input
-- [ ] Provide Unit Test to check whether your implementation is correct
+- [x] Provide Unit Test to check whether your implementation is correct
-- [ ] Define your benchmark test for basic and Strassen multiplication algorithm to measure elapsed time.
+- [x] Define your benchmark test for basic and Strassen multiplication algorithm to measure elapsed time.
-    - [ ] Explain why you decided to design your benchmark test as it is in My notes section.
+    - [x] Explain why you decided to design your benchmark test as it is in My notes section.
-    - [ ] Report the result of your benchmark test in My notes section
+    - [x] Report the result of your benchmark test in My notes section

 ## My Notes

 > Feel free to use this section to write your own notes related to your attempt
 > in doing the tutorial.
 You can also use this section to write text for
 > answering question(s) mentioned in the task checklists.

+### About Sorting Conventional Benchmark

+Benchmark yang dilakukan dengan cara membandingkan waktu mulai dengan waktu selesai ketika hanya dilakukan sekali saja itu belum representatif.
+Perlu diketahui bahwa JVM membutuhkan waktu untuk melakukan warmup, yaitu optimasi jalannya sebuah method.
+Dengan cara sekali hitung, JVM belum menemukan optimasi yang pas, sehingga waktu yang dicatat lebih lambat dari waktu optimal eksekusi.

+Selain itu, sebuah method tidak akan memiliki waktu eksekusi tetap karena tergantung pada keadaan komputer pada saat itu, dan proses-proses lain yang juga membutuhkan CPU time.
+Sehingga, perlu dilakukan sampling secara berulang agar hasilnya lebih akurat.

+### About My Own Benchmark

+Untuk menyelesaikan problem di atas, saya melakukan hal-hal berikut:

+1. Eksekusi method beberapa kali
+   (warmup 10 kali untuk sorting, 1000 kali untuk search, 100 kali untuk matriks.)
+   (eksekusi 10 kali lipat dari jumlah warmup)
+2. Set timer untuk bersiap menghitung.
+3. Selama timer berjalan, lakukan eksekusi method beberapa kali.
+4. Setelah dirasa cukup, hitung rata-rata waktu eksekusi.

+Dalam pelaksanaannya, hanya digunakan 1 threading karena program ini tidak mendukung multithreading.

+Berikut hasil yang didapatkan (dalam nanosecond):

+Average Basic Multiplication: 471030
+Average Strassen: 119505025

+Average Slow Search: 23740
+Average Quick Search: 23034
+Average Binary Search : 286 ns

+Average Slow Sort: 730317271
+Average Quick Sort: 4753215